-When the six men gathered back at Metro-Goldwyn-Mayer in sunny Los Angeles, from where they had streamed out to middle America to sample why women were flocking to see the movie, they realized that female audiences could be as ghoulish as twelve-year-old boys.
+When the six men gathered back at the sprawling Metro-Goldwyn-Mayer studio in sunny Los Angeles from where they had fanned out to middle America, they realized that female audiences could be just as ghoulish as twelve-year-old boys.
 They simply had to know what the world’s sexiest woman would look like with death grinning over her shoulder.
 And now they knew.

-And so, the young actress told herself, and her mother back home in Alabama over an excited telephone call back in early July when the studio decided to film the final scenes, that being Jean Harlow’s replacement was the best thing that could have happened to her career.
+And so, over an excited telephone call back to her mother back home in Alabama, Dees gushed that being Jean Harlow’s replacement was the best thing that could have happened to her.

 “Mama, this is it!
 This is it!
-You watch, I’ll get my own big picture next year,” Mary assured her mother while standing at the telephone in the Culver City boarding house where she stayed for $20 a week, bath not included.
-But for Mrs Dees, sitting in the telephone seat in the dark hallway in her home in Tuscaloosa, something did not feel right.
+You watch, I’ll get my own big pictures next year,” Mary assured her mother while standing at the telephone in the Culver City boarding house where she stayed for $20 a week, bath not included.
+But for Mrs. Dees, sitting in the telephone seat in the dark hallway in her home in Tuscaloosa, something did not feel right.

 Mary had also pasted in newspaper photos of Clark Gable and the other men who were pallbearers grimly carrying Harlow’s copper casket on their shoulders.
-And of course, she was delighted to find a photograph of Bill Powell, Harlow’s last lover, utterly heartbroken.There were smaller clippings about the call to Mr Mayer to finish the film, and then those about the search for Harlow’s replacement.
+And of course, she was delighted to find a photograph of Bill Powell, Harlow’s last lover, utterly heartbroken.There were smaller clippings about the call to Mr. Mayer, M-G-M’s studio head, to finish the film, and then those about the search for Harlow’s replacement.
 Mary had taken much delight in pasting in the snippets pronouncing Miss Rita Johnson as the replacement, followed by others proclaiming her as the rightful owner of the honor.

 Meanwhile, for the studio, a Harlow replacement got the film finished.
-But no one, not even for a moment, entertained the notion that the remarkable Miss Harlow could be replaced.
+But no one, not even for a moment, entertained the notion that the remarkable Miss Harlow could ever be truly replaced.
 Not now, not ever.
 From the day the film was released to unprecedented sold out audiences across the country, Mary Dees would always be just Harlow’s stand-in.
-Her resemblance made her a dead woman walking; a trigger to audiences of what was lost, not what could be found.
+Her resemblance made her a dead woman walking — a trigger to audiences of what was lost, not what could be found.

 Christmas Eve, 1937 – The Shubert Theatre, Broadway, New York City

-He told himself: stop acting like an old grandma spooked by a picture falling off the wall!
+He told himself to stop acting like an old grandma spooked by a picture falling off the wall!
 Do your job, man!